polymonster/pmbuild/readme.md

 # Copy

-you can copy files with a copy task, this is often necessary to move files into a data directory or deploy to a dev kit, simply specify an array of file pairs in a task of type copy, you can supply glob or regex to find files:
+You can copy files with a copy task, this is often necessary to move files into a data directory or deploy to a dev kit, simply specify an array of file pairs in a task of type copy, you can supply glob or regex to find files:

 ```yaml
 // copys from src to dest